Cyberattack in Ukraine targets government websites | Law-Order

 The Kremlin has demanded security guarantees from the West that NATO deny membership to Ukraine and other former Soviet countries and roll back the alliance's military deployments in Central and Eastern Europe.
 Washington and its allies have refused to provide such pledges, but said they are ready for the talks.

-NATO Secretary-General Jens Stoltenberg said Friday that the 30-country military organisation will continue to provide “strong political and practical support” to Ukraine in light of the cyber attacks.
+NATO Secretary-General Jens Stoltenberg said Friday that the 30-country military organization will continue to provide “strong political and practical support” to Ukraine in light of the cyber attacks.

 “In the coming days, NATO and Ukraine will sign an agreement on enhanced cyber cooperation, including Ukrainian access to NATO's malware information sharing platform,” Stoltenberg said in a statement.
-European Union foreign policy chief Josep Borrell said Friday that the 27-nation bloc is ready to mobilise all its resources to provide technical assistance to Ukraine and help it improve its capacity to weather cyberattacks.
-Borrell told a a meeting of EU foreign ministers in the French port city of Brest that the bloc would mobilize its cyber rapid response teams.
-“We are going to mobilize all our resources to help Ukraine cope with these cyberattacks,” Borrell said.
-“Sadly, we expected this could happen.”
+European Union foreign policy chief Josep Borrell said Friday that the 27-nation bloc is ready to mobilize all its resources to provide technical assistance to Ukraine and help it improve its capacity to weather cyberattacks.
 Asked who could be behind the attack, Borrell said: “I can't point at anybody because I have no proof, but one can imagine.”
-Russia has long history of launching aggressive cyber operations against Ukraine, including a hack of its voting system ahead of 2014 national elections and an assault the country's power grid in 2015 and 2016.
+Russia has long history of launching cyber operations against Ukraine, including a hack of its voting system ahead of 2014 national elections and an assault the country's power grid in 2015 and 2016.
 In 2017, Russia unleashed one of most damaging cyberattacks on record with the NotPetya virus that targeted Ukrainian businesses and caused more than USD 10 billion in damage globally.

-Ukrainian cybersecurity professionals have been fortifying the defenses of critical infrastructure following state-backed Russian attacks that temporarily disabled parts of Ukraine's power grid in the winters of 2015 and 2016, and the crippling NotPetya cyberattack.
+Ukrainian cybersecurity professionals have been fortifying the defenses of critical infrastructure ever since.
 Zhora has told the AP that officials are particularly concerned about Russian attacks on the power grid, rail network and central bank.

 “If you're trying to use it as a stage and a deterrent to stop people from moving forward with NATO consideration or other things, cyber is perfect,” Tim Conway, a cybersecurity instructor at the SANS Institute, told The Associated Press in an interview last week.

 Conway was in Ukraine last month conducting a simulated cyberattack on the country's energy sector.
 The US has been investing in improving Ukraine's cyber defenses for several years through various departments, like the Department of Energy and USAID.
 The White House didn't immediately respond to a request seeking comment.
-John Hultquist, vice president of intelligence analysis at cybersecurity firm Mandiant, said while it's too soon to say who is behind the defacements, such actions are in the Russian government's playbook.
-Russian hackers were blamed for defacing Georgian websites in 2019.
+In a separate development Friday, Russia's Federal Security Service, or FSB, announced the detention of members of the REvil ransomware gang and shutting down its operation.
+REvil is a major ransomware syndicate that was behind last year's Fourth of July weekend ransomware attack that crippled more than 1,000 businesses and public organizations globally.

+The FSB said it raided the homes of 14 group members and seized over 426 million rubles (USD 5.6 million), including in cryptocurrency as well as computers, crypto wallets and 20 elite cars “bought with money obtained by criminal means.”
+All those detained have been charged with “illegal circulation of means of payment,” a criminal offense punishable by up to six years in prison.

+According to the FSB, the operation was conducted upon a request from the US authorities, who reported the leader of the group to officials in Moscow.
+It is the first significant public action by Russian authorities since US President Joe Biden warned Putin last year that he needed to crack down on ransomware gangs in his country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)